The Lower Merion Soccer Club is the result of the merger of four small soccer

 of The Haverford School.
 A portable set of PVC boards, structured like ice hockey

-boards was used.
+boards, was setup to define the playing area.
 Seits and LMSC Vice President Biff Sturla ran the two month

 program in January and February.
 The program provided indoor soccer for over